fun things to do with kids in jerusalem israel

 Dome of the Rock

-The Old City contains most of the sites you'll want to explore with your kids in Jerusalem.
+The Old City contains most of the sites that you'll want to explore with your kids in Jerusalem.
 It is divided into four distinct areas: Jewish, Christian, Muslim, and Armenian.
 Start with the 16th century city walls built by Suleyman the Magnificent.
 Inside those walls, you'll find the most important religious sites in the city.

 Church of the Holy Sepulchre – A church built over the site where Jesus is believed to have been crucified and resurrected.